dkobauri/WebdriverIO/README.md

-# WebdriverIO - (Tasks For Stage 2)

-Instructions:

-- Open folder and run following command in the terminal:
+# Open folder and run following command in the terminal:

-npm init -y
+- npm init -y

-npm init wdio
+- npm init wdio

 (Where should your tests be lunched? -> local)